 Who Is at Risk for Developing Mesothelioma?

 Because asbestos is the only known cause, those with a personal history of exposure are at the greatest risk for developing terminal mesothelioma.
 Those with the heaviest exposure, like construction site or shipyard workers, carry the greatest risk.
 However, it’s possible to spread that risk to others.
 Living with someone who works with asbestos can lead to illness.
 A person can carry stray asbestos fibers home on their skin and clothes.
-Members of the household can be exposed to the fibers over many years, putting them at risk for mesothelioma.
+Members of the household can be exposed to the fibers over many years, putting them at risk for mesothelioma and lung cancer.

 Finally, family history plays a role.
 If a parent, sibling or child has mesothelioma, you may have an increased risk of this disease.